juxor/afaq/markdown/secH2.md

 the state is to defend class society, we also stress the structure of the state has evolved to execute that role.
 In the words of Rudolf Rocker:

-> _ "[S]ocial institutions . . . do not arise arbitrarily, but are called into
+> _"social institutions . . . do not arise arbitrarily, but are called into
 being by special needs to serve definite purposes . . .
 The newly arisen possessing classes had need of a political instrument of power to maintain their economic and social privileges over the masses of their own people . . .